 2. Wearable Fitness Technology

-Wearable technology, often referred to as “wearables,” started out simply by tracking the number of steps a person took each day.
-Now this technology offers much more advanced data.
-There are a good number of people that wear fitness technology and an even greater number that want to wear it.
-The technology is used to help medical professionals optimize the quality of care provided to patients and this trend will continue in 2020.
+Wearable technology often referred to as “wearables,” started out simply by tracking the number of steps a person took each day.
+Now, this technology offers much more advanced data.
+There are many people who wear fitness technology and an even greater number that wants to wear it.
+The technology is used to help medical professionals optimize the quality of care provided to patients, and this trend will continue in 2021.
 For instance, doctors can monitor a patient’s blood pressure and heart rate.
 Even if a person doesn’t have a medical condition, wearables can be used to promote overall health and wellness.